Hospital Checklist - All the Essentials

 Light loose day clothes - you'll want to feel very comfortable after delivery, and so having really loose and cozy clothes will be key

 Pillow - this was another nice tip I received at my pre-natal classes.
-You will likely spend a good portion of your time in hospital, lying on your hospital bed, and if you really ant to feel very comfortable and relaxed, bring your own pillow from home.
-Just make sure it's not got a while pillow case, as the hospital may think it's there.
+You will likely spend a good portion of your time in hospital, lying on your hospital bed, and if you really want to feel very comfortable and relaxed, bring your own pillow from home.
+Just make sure it's not got a while pillow case, as it may get confused with the hospital pillows.
 Just FYI, hospital pillows are very plasticy and not so comfortable.
-I didn't end up taking my own pillow, but it was a nice option to think about.
+I didn't end up taking my own pillow, but it was a nice option to think about

-Snacks - you won't be able to eat post epidural, but it's worth considering some snack for either your partner or for the next day
+Snacks - you won't be able to eat post epidural, but it's worth considering some snacks for either your partner or for the next day or pre-epidural

 Phone charger - so easy to forget!